コンテンツにスキップ

 At the same time, I felt that the sound of the Kanagawa Philharmonic Orchestra was improving.
 Then, the conductor at the time said the same thing, so I realized that my intuition was correct.

-By recognizing that there is a crisis, everyone's feelings become one.
+By recognizing that there is a crisis, everyone's feelings come together.
 This is reflected in the sound of the orchestra.
-So, all the people of Kanagawa Prefecture really came together, and the quality of the Kanagawa Philharmonic Orchestra improved, and we overcame the crisis.
+So, all the people of Kanagawa Prefecture really came together, and the quality of the Kanagawa Philharmonic improved, and we overcame the crisis.
 I think it was a very dramatic experience.

 -Please tell us about the appeal of the Kanagawa Philharmonic Orchestra.